peterjaap/magento-review-notifier/README.md

 * Place the script somewhere convenient
 * Edit config.php to put in your own developer name & email addresses
 * Add an entry in your crontab to set up a cron that runs, for example, every morning at 8 AM
+* Make sure the directory your scripts is placed in is writable by the web user, for creation of the SQLite database
 * Go go go!

 ## Changelog ##